Nicolinas: Moinas

 The Moinas, also called Moinas Nicolinas, are rehearsals held every Saturday in November before the 29th (the day of the Pinheiro).
-The rehearsals are an opportunity for musicians intending to participate in the festivities to tune their drums and practice the Toques Nicolinos, particularly the song made specifically for that Moina.
+The rehearsals are an opportunity for people intending to participate in the festivities to tune their drums and practice the Toques Nicolinos, particularly the song made specifically for that Moina.
 Attendees at the Moinas usually wear white.

 Rehearsals begin at Mumadona Square and end near the Toural Fountain.
 Refreshment stops are made, most notably at the House of the Santoalhas.